runtimeverification/michelson-semantics/README.md

 ### Michelson Semantics Definition

-The `michelson/` directory contains files related to the Michelson language, contracts, and input data
+The top-level directory contains files related to the Michelson language, contracts, and input data

-- [michelson/syntax.md](./michelson/syntax.md) contains the specification for
+- [syntax.md](./syntax.md) contains the specification for
   the syntax of a Michelson contract and the other input data.

   This includes: